 Once you’re ready to sharpen, place the blade at the correct angle, facing away from you.

 Grip the handle firmly with your dominant hand, and use the other one to apply pressure on the flat side of the blade.
 Starting at the heel, drag the edge down the stone towards the tip.
 At the same time, slowly pull the knife towards you.
 Glide the edge against the stone in a circular motion several times until you can see metal residue forming near the blade.

 Repeat the same steps for the other side of the blade when you can see metal specks covering the entire length.
 When finished, turn the stone over and polish the knife.

 I bet you’re already on the verge of buying new kitchen knives.
-Don’t worry, here’s a video that explains the whole process.
+Don’t worry, we’ve wrote a more detailed guide on the proess.
 It’s a lot easier than it sounds.

 How can you tell when your knife is sharp enough?

 The intimidating sheen of a properly sharpened knife should be enough to let you know you’re finished.
 However, if you’re not sure when to stop, there are a few ways in which you can put your work to the test.

 The paper method works very well and is easy to use throughout the sharpening process.
 Keep a few pieces of paper nearby and check your edges once in a while to make sure you’re not sharpening your knives into oblivion.

 You can also test them with your fingernail, but you’ll have to be careful.
 Gently tap the edge against one of your fingernails to see if it bites in ever so slightly.
 If it does, then your knife is sharp enough.
 Blades that are still dull will usually slide or deflect.